-- A spread account will be established with an initial balance of \$24,767,019.64 (2.40% of the aggregate contract value of the initial receivables). - The trust will also issue \$30,959,000 of Class B Notes (with a 0.00% interest rate), which are subordinated to the Class A Notes, and which provide additional credit enhancement for the Class A Notes.
-The Class B Notes are not registered under the registration statement to which this prospectus supplement relates nor are they being offered by this prospectus supplement or the accompanying prospectus and will initially be acquired on the closing date by the depositor and then transferred to the originator. - The trust will also issue certificates representing the residual interest in the trust, which are subordinated to the notes and which will initially be held by the depositor.
+- A spread account will be established with an initial balance of \$31,151,337.01 (2.90% of the aggregate contract value of the receivables). - The Class B Notes are subordinated to the Class A Notes and provide additional credit enhancement for the Class A Notes. - The trust will also issue certificates representing the residual interest in the trust, which are subordinated to the notes and which will initially be held by the depositor.
+The certificates are not being offered by this prospectus supplement or the accompanying prospectus.